VHDL-LS/rust_hdl/README.md

 unused = 'error' # Upgrade the 'unused' diagnostic to the 'error' severity unnecessary_work_library = false # Disable linting for the 'library work;' statement
 ```

-Using the `lint` table, you can configure the severity of diagnostics or turn of diagnostics altogether.

-> [!WARNING]
-> You can overwrite every diagnostic error code including syntax or analysis errors using the lint table.
-> However, the intended use-case is for lints only.
-> Overwriting syntax or analysis errors (e.g., error codes `mismatched_kinds` or `syntax`) can cause unwanted side
-> effects

-Paths in the `vhdl_ls.toml` can contain glob patterns (i.e., `.../*/`).
-On Unix machines, they can contain environment variables using the `$NAME` or `${NAME}` syntax.
-On Windows machines, use the `%NAME%` syntax to substitute environment variables.

 ## Ignoring errors